dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 `Trace` = 0, `Debug` = 1, `Information` = 2, `Warning` = 3, `Error` = 4, `Critical` = 5, and `None` = 6.

 When a `LogLevel` is specified, logging is enabled for messages at the specified level and higher.
 In the preceding Jason, the `Default` category is logged for `Information` and higher.
 For example, `Information`, `Warning`, `Error`, and `Critical`messages are logged.
 If no `LogLevel` is specified, logging defaults to the `Information` level.
-See [Log levels](#llvl) for more information.
+For more information, see [Log levels](#llvl).

 A provider property can specify a `LogLevel` property. `LogLevel` under a provider specifies levels to log for that provider, and overrides the non-provider log settings.
 Consider the following *appsettings.json* file: